monkipython/Pet-Activity-Tracker/README.md

 # Realtime-Smart-Home-Server

-1.This backend application is suitable for any Smart Home, Smart device, or activity tracking projects.
+* This backend application is suitable for any Smart Home, Smart device, or activity tracking projects.
-2.This projects is fully distributed which includes Rabbitmq, Socket.io, Mysql Master/Slave databases, Master/Slave Proccess Worker, Rsync Listener(Auto update data when directories/files were different from previous state)...etc.
+* This projects is fully distributed which includes Rabbitmq, Socket.io, Mysql Master/Slave databases, Master/Slave Proccess Worker, Rsync Listener(Auto update data when directories/files were different from previous state)...etc.
+* Much more...

 #NOTE: The source files are too big.
 Please use Google drive to download the source code.
 Thanks